aai-institute/pyDVL/docs/getting-started/glossary.md

  * [Implementation][pydvl.valuation.methods.shapley]
  * [Documentation][shapley-value]

-### Truncated Monte Carlo   { #glossary-tmcs }
+### Truncated Monte Carlo Shapley  { #glossary-tmcs }

 TMCS is an efficient approach to estimating the Shapley Value using a truncated version of the Monte Carlo method, reducing computation time while maintaining accuracy in large datasets.
-Being a heuristic to permutation sampling in Shapley valuation, it can be implemented by using a [RelativeTruncation ][pydvl.valuation.samplers.truncation.RelativeTruncation] for a [PermutationSampler][pydvl.valuation.samplers.permutation.PermutationSampler] when configuring [ShapleyValuation][pydvl.valuation.methods.shapley.ShapleyValuation].
+It is available through the class [TMCShapleyValuation][pydvl.valuation.methods.shapley.TMCShapleyValuation] in pyDVL.
+But being a heuristic to permutation sampling, it can be "manually" implemented by choosing a [RelativeTruncation][pydvl.valuation.samplers.truncation.RelativeTruncation] for a [PermutationSampler][pydvl.valuation.samplers.permutation.PermutationSampler] when configuring [ShapleyValuation][pydvl.valuation.methods.shapley.ShapleyValuation] (note however that this introduces some correcting factors, see [[semi-values-sampling]]).
 Introduced by [@ghorbani_data_2019].

  * [Implementation][pydvl.valuation.methods.shapley.ShapleyValuation]
  * [Documentation][permutation-shapley]